bocato/SourceryResources/README.md

 ```

 ### SwiftDependencies Auto-Registration
-CGenerates code that automates the registration of dependencies using the [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) library.
+Generates code that automates the registration of dependencies using the [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) library.
 It identifies protocols and structs marked with the `swiftDepAutoregister` annotation, automatically registering them for dependency injection.

 #### Definitions and Options
 All specification structs or protocols that you intend on registering should contain `// sourcery: swiftDepAutoregister` annotation